 If needed, parents may download a “Concordia Laptop Requirement” letter, which states that the school requires each family to provide an Apple laptop for each Grade 6 to Grade 12 student to use at school.
 Upon request made at the Business Office, the School will personalize the letter with student name, student grade, and parent name.

 All laptops purchased from an Apple Authorized Reseller come with a one-year worldwide warranty.
 You can seek repairs at any Apple Store or from any Apple Authorized Service Provider, including the Tech Hub at Concordia.
 See the Apple Warranty website for details.
+Parents can also visit the Apple Warranty website to determine the age of a student’s laptop and whether or not the laptop is still covered by warranty.

 Laptops purchased from an Apple Authorized Reseller in China come with an additional, second, year warranty that covers “main parts,” including Motherboard (MLB), RAM, Hard Drive (HDD/SSD), AC adapter, keyboard, and LCD.
 Warranty repairs during this second year of the warranty must be performed in China.
 See the Apple China Warranty website for details (the website is only available in Chinese).